vinitngr/notes-extension/README.md

-# Chrome Notes Extension (AI-Generated)
+# Chrome Notes Extension

 This Chrome extension allows users to select text, right-click, and save it as a note.
 You can download the saved content in either `.txt` or `.html` format.
-The entire extension, including its functionality and design, was created using AI, with no manual coding involved from my side.

 ## Features
 - Select text and right-click to open a context menu.
 - Save text in both **text** and **code block** formats.
 - Supports **image integration** alongside text.
 - Download saved content as `.txt` or `.html`.
-- Fully AI-generated extension.

 ## Installation
 1. Download the extension files from this repository.